idea-fasoc/OpenFASOC/README.md

 - simTool:  simulation tool, only ngspice is supported for now -- We plan to support Xyce in the future

-- simMode: `partial` (recommended to reduce runtime) or `full`, partial simulation only includes headers and cells in low voltage domain to calculate the frequency errors, full simulation includes the internal counter (full simulation is slow using ngspice and is still being tested)
+- simMode: `partial` (recommended to reduce runtime) or `full`, partial simulation only includes headers and cells in low voltage domain to calculate the frequency errors, the full simulation includes the internal counter (full simulation is slow using ngspice and is still being tested)

 - nominal_voltage: the nominal voltage of the specified technology, it is used to set a supply voltage in the simulation testbench